 General.
-The types and amounts of benefits provided to the named executive officers are established based upon an assessment of competitive market factors and a determination of what is needed to attract and retain talent, as well as providing long-term financial security to the Company's employees and their families.
+The types and amounts of benefits provided to the named executive officers are established based upon an assessment of competitive market factors and a determination of what is needed to attract and retain talent, as well as providing longterm financial security to the Company's employees and their families.
 The Company's primary benefits for the named executive officers include participation in the plans and arrangements listed and summarized in the following paragraphs.

 Deferred Compensation Program.
-The Company maintains the Key Employees' Deferred Compensation Program for certain of its most highly compensated employees, including all of the named executive officers.
+The Company Employees' maintains the Key Deferred Compensation Program for certain of its most highly compensated employees, including all of the named executive officers.
 Under the deferred compensation program, named executive officers may defer a portion of their compensation, which is invested in mutual funds or converted to units that track Brink's Common Stock, according to the executive's elections at the time of enrollment.

 Matching contributions by the Company are made in the form of units of Brink's Common Stock, which are subject to a five-year vesting period from the date of original participation in the program.
 The deferred compensation program enhances the alignment of the interests of the named executive officers with those of the Company's shareholders by providing the Company's executive officers with a further opportunity to meet or make progress against their stock ownership guidelines.
-The Compensation Committee also believes that the deferred compensation program furthers the Company's retention goals because Company matching contributions are subject to a fiveyear vesting period that begins at the time of enrollment in the program.
-For TSR PSUs awarded in 2020, a change in control during the performance period will result in conversion of the awards to time-based RSUs that vest at the end of the performance period for that number of shares of Brink's Common stock that is equal to the number of TSR PSUs that would have become payable based on the goals achieved through the date of the change in control.
-The RSUs resulting from the conversion of TSR PSUs will be subject to a double trigger for accelerated vesting.
+The Compensation Committee also believes that the deferred compensation program furthers the Company's goals because Company contributions are subject to a five-year vesting period that begins at the time of enrollment in the program.